daguenther/Z2A/Resources/Hardware.md

 ## Dell (C2, I3, U2)

 Dell laptops are some of the best in my opinion.
 While other hardware seems to struggle at times to run linux, Dell hardware usually works quite well.
-I reccomend this hardware as the schools choice for student and staff computers
+I reccomend this hardware as the schools choice for student and staff computers.
+Projectors can also be purchased here.

 * [Dell Homepage](http://www.dell.com/)